myparcelnl/woocommerce/readme.txt

 - Export your WooCommerce orders to MyParcel Belgium with a simple click, single orders or in batch
 - Print shipping labels directly (PDF)
 - Create multiple shipments for the same order
-- Choose your package type (Parcel, mailbox package or unpaid letter)
-- Define preset MyParcel shipping options (signature required, extra insurance, Saturday delivery)
+- Define preset MyParcel Belgium shipping options (signature required, extra insurance, Saturday delivery)
 - Modify the MyParcel Belgium shipping options per order before exporting
 - Extra checkout fields to separate street name, house number and box number for more precise address data
 - View the status of the shipment in the order details page